1‑866‑ARF‑MEOW

 To determine if your pup’s panting is normal or a sign that something is wrong, you should:

-• Take note of what your dog is doing: Is your dog exercising?
+• Take note of what your dog is doing.
+Is your dog exercising?
 Are they stressed, excited, or hot?

 • Pay attention to changes in their panting sounds: Any changes to the sound of your dog’s panting shouldn’t be ignored.

-Even if you’re not sure that your dog is panting excessively, or if their panting may be a cause for concern, take them to the vet for a proper diagnosis and treatment plan.
-Your vet will be able to observe your dog and check their heart rate and respiratory rate, and potentially measure the saturation of oxygen in your dog’s blood.
-It’s always better to be safe than sorry.
+In that case, don’t hesitate to take them to the vet for a proper diagnosis and treatment plan.
+Your vet can observe your furry friend, assess their heart and respiratory rates, and measure the oxygen saturation in their blood.
+Remember, it’s always better to play it safe!

 Christina Rasmussen